- Pay Types

 If a timesheet is not received, payment will not be made.

-You can view current agreements, awards, standards and guidelines applicable to your employer from the Office for the Public Sector website.
+You can view current agreements, awards, standards and guidelines applicable to your employer from the Department of Treasury and Finance website.

 If you have an enquiry about your rate of pay, speak to your manager or agency HR department in the first instance.